Sciatica & Back Pain Relief

 Another possible symptom is radiculopathy.
 This is a radiating numbness, tingling, burning, or sharp sensation and or pain centered in a specific part of the leg.
 This is often associated with a herniated or bulging disc, or entrapment of the nerve of that area, as it leaves the spine.

 If you’re searching for long-term back pain relief or sciatica relief, a medication that will just mask the symptoms is not the answer.
 Your body is telling you there is a deeper root problem that needs to be solved.
-What you need to know is that physiotherapy or chiropractic should be your first treatment of choice.
+What you need to know is that physiotherapy should be your first treatment of choice.
 With PT, there is no need for harmful painkilling drugs like opioids, and can likely help you to avoid an invasive surgical procedure in the future.
 Contact Dynamic Balance Physiotherapy & Sports Injuries Centre today at Oshawa, ON Center to get started with your personal physiotherapy program!

 Where did my back pain or sciatica start?